-Born 1946 to 1964: the years are approximate and overlap). grew up in a very structured and well-disciplined household, which led to respect for authority.
+Born 1946 to 1964: the years are approximate and overlap.
+Many grew up in a very structured and well-disciplined household, which led to respect for authority.
 They were confident professionals who generally made good decisions and were good students.
-They were hard working and took their responsibilities seriously.
-In many respects they were the easiest to teach because of their uniformity and desire to learn.
+They were hard-working and took their responsibilities seriously.
+In many respects, they were the easiest to teach because of their uniformity and desire to learn.
 They came to lectures and did their homework without much access to technology.

-1965 to 1979: were independent, resourceful, and selfsufficient.
-They valued freedom and responsibility in the profession, but they could display a causal distain for authority on occasion.
-They did not want to be micro-managed and structured work hours.
+1965 to 1979: were independent, resourceful, and self-sufficient.
+They valued freedom and responsibility in the profession, but they could display a casual disdain for authority on occasion.
+They did not want to be micro-managed or have structured work hours.
 They missed more classes.
-They wanted freedom to set their hours as long as they get the job done.
-It was the beginning of greater use of computer technology in teaching, such as powerpoint presentations and computer homework.
+They wanted the freedom to set their hours as long as they get the job done.
+This generation saw the increased usage of computer technology in teaching, such as PowerPoint presentations and computer homework.

 Gen Y or Millennials

-2000-present: the first members of Gen Z turned 18 last year.
-Each generation brings news challenges to the accounting instructor and Gen Z is no exception.
-What characteristics do they bring to your classroom.
+2000-2012: the first members of Gen Z turned 18 in 2018.
+Each generation brings new challenges to the Accounting instructor and Gen Z is no exception.
+What characteristics do they bring to your classroom?
 Here art a few possibilities.
 They are motivated by security more than money.
 They want to be well prepared for a good job.

-They are racially diverse and are comfortable working with ethic minorities.
+They are racially diverse and are comfortable working in diverse groups.
 They want to make a difference.
 They do not know a world before the Internet.
 They are good at multi-tasking.
 They have faced constant updates to their connected world.
-They understand the need for skills development, but they are not taken to teamwork as much their predecessors were.
+They understand the need for skills development, but they are not taken to teamwork as much as their predecessors were.
 They want independence and their own space.
 They can work anywhere.
-They can do all they homework and preparation for class in a coffee shop.
+They can do all the homework and preparation for class in a coffee shop.

 This changes the way we need to organize our courses for Gen Zs.
 We will do more distance learning.
-We will use group activity less.
+We will use group activities less.
 Students will not carry a textbook around.
-Many gets their texts electronically one chapter at a time.
+Many get their texts electronically one chapter at a time.
 They expect to get their information online and submit their assignments that way.
 Many would just as soon never come to class.

 These generations of students certainly overlap in their characteristics, but each has its own characteristics and expectations.
 Your challenge will be the handle classes that have representatives of various generations.